 2. Flexible hybrid work model

-According to this model, if employees think working remotely can help them better focus on a particular project or task and achieve optimal results, they can freely choose to do so.
+According to this model, if employees think working remotely can help them better focus on a particular project or task and achieve optimal results, they can choose to do so.

 The advantages of implementing this model include: